pago/pioc/README.md

 Returns the module to allow method chaining.

+#### bind(serviceContainer: Object): Module
+For each _service_ as _name_ in _serviceContainer_, it binds the specified _service_ to the given _name_.
+The service will be resolved when needed (i.e. lazy) and behaves like a singleton unless Inheritance requires a new instance (i.e. dependencies have been reconfigured for a child module).

+Returns the module to allow method chaining.

 #### bindFactory(name: String, service: Any): Module
 Binds the specified _service_ to the given _name_.
+The service will be resolved when needed (i.e. lazy) and will be instantiated whenever the specified service is requested.
+This is intended to be used for services that should never behave like a singleton.

+Returns the module to allow method chaining.

+#### bindFactory(serviceContainer: Object): Module
+For each _service_ as _name_ in _serviceContainer_, it binds the specified _service_ to the given _name_.
 The service will be resolved when needed (i.e. lazy) and will be instantiated whenever the specified service is requested.
 This is intended to be used for services that should never behave like a singleton.